1981

 so we couldn't get tagged by appearing on that album.
 Once people hear the single

 Well, they didn't.
 Not really.
-There are statements of this type to
+There are statements of this type until about

 (with friendly permission of © Juan Luis V.C.)

 as DM's first own single.
-It had been recorded at Blackwing Studios and
+It had been recorded at Blackwing Studios.

 pressing of the album, replacing I Sometimes Wish I Was Dead.

-when the single got on place 57 of the charts and was played
+when the single got on No. 57 of the charts and was played

 on the radio for the first time.
-They all came to Mute's little office and sat
+They all came to Mute's small office and sat

 around the radio.